Kotka

 Also foreign students must pay the healthcare fee.
 You don’t have to pay the fee if you have social security coverage from another EU/EEA country or from Switzerland or the United Kingdom and you send the required document of it to Kela.

-Students beginning the studies in January 2023 need to pay the fee on their own initiative for spring semester 2023 by 31 January 2023 according to instructions given by Kela.
+Students beginning the studies in August 2023 need to pay the fee on their own initiative for autumn semester 2023 by 30 September 2023 according to instructions given by Kela.

 Watch the video on FSHS student health care services.